-Additionally, a team of leading economists at the 2012 Copenhagen Consensus found malnutrition to be the single most important area for investment and argued for bundling interventions, including treatment for intestinal worms, in order to provide a greater return on this investment.
-The outcome document gave further proof that a comprehensive approach to food security that includes deworming provides a “best buy” in public health.
+2. The 2012 Copenhagen Consensus—a project intended to set priorities for improvements in global welfare—includes deworming as a “best buy” in public health when included as part of a comprehensive approach to food security.
+The project’s team of leading economists found malnutrition to be the single most important area for investment and argued for bundling interventions, including treatment for intestinal worms, in order to provide a greater return on this investment.